whistlechips/PlayControl/README.md

 If changes are made and you prefer your customizations, use the Export button to save them to a JSON file so that the Import button can be used to restore them should anything happen.<br>

 ### v1.4.0 Changes:
-- Major AI optimization and modularization.
+- Major optimization and modularization.
 Notes in source files.

 ### v1.3.0 Changes:
 - Mod Wallpaper and Album art functionality.